Attention Market Lamb Project Members:

 Any animal showing evidence of a contagious disease (sore mouth/wool fungus) will be required to weigh last and the owner must disinfect the scales after their lamb crosses it.

 Maximum weight for lambs is 110 lbs; there is no minimum weight.

 Backup lambs must come from within your club so all clubs are encouraged to weigh in a club backup animal.

-There is a cost of $10 per member (not per lamb).
+There is a cost of $15 per member /per species (not per lamb).
 Money will be collected by the club leaders.

 You must have a completed Bill of Sale with your animal(s) at spring weigh-in.
 Download the Klamath County 4-H Sheep Division Bill of Sale here.